pletfix/docs/en/hello.md

     }
     ~~~

-8. We modify the route in ones more so our Controller is called:
+8. We modify the route once more so our controller is called:

     ~~~php
     $route->get('hello', 'HelloController@index');